U.N. envoy due in Yemen as strains escalate with Houthi missile launch

 The Arab states say they must recapture Hodeidah to deprive the Houthis of their main source of income and prevent them from smuggling in Iranian-made missiles, accusations denied by the group and Tehran.

-The coalition has pledged a swift military operation to take over the airport and seaport without entering the city center, to minimise civilian casualties and maintain the flow of goods.
+The coalition has pledged a swift military operation to take over the airport and seaport without entering the city center, to minimize civilian casualties and maintain the flow of goods.